netsage-project/netsage-pipeline/website/docs/deploy/docker_upgrade.md

 cd {netsage-pipeline directory}
 docker-compose down
 ```
 This will stop and remove all the docker containers.
-Note that incoming flow data will not be saved during the time the collectors are down.
+Note that incoming flow data will be lost during the time the collector and rabbit containers are down.

 ### 2. Update source code

-To upgrade to a new release, first pull new code/tags from github.
+To upgrade to a new release, first pull updates from github.
 Your customized .env and override files will not be overwritten, nor will files created by startup scripts, cache files, or downloaded support files, though it's always good to make backup copies.

 ```sh
 git reset --hard